qporzk/beautiful-test/profiles.md

 [Default Decent Profiles](http://bit.ly/decent-profiles)

+This is a folder conatining all of the profiles that come on the Decent by default.
+These are useful for resetting the profile back to stock if you accidentally change something and want to get back to a default state.

 [Damian's LR, LM Leva, and Slayer](https://www.diy.brakel.com.au/decent-profiles/)

 [Collin Arneson's Turbobloom](<https://github.com/qporzk/Decent-Docs/blob/master/assets/profiles/T U R B O B L O O M.zip>)